iammrverma/Task-Tracker/README.md

-# TaskTrackr
+# TaskTracker

-TaskTrackr is a simple and intuitive task manager application built using HTML, CSS, JavaScript, React, and Bootstrap.
+TaskTracker is a simple and intuitive task manager application built using HTML, CSS, JavaScript, React, and Bootstrap.
 It allows users to easily add, manage, and track their tasks in a hassle-free manner.

 ## Features